qwyjibojones/o2-pushbutton/openshift/bare-metal/README.md

   selfLink: ""
 ```

-We have provided a file called glusterfs-dynamic-norep.yml that is a no replication volumetype so it just distributes the blocks allocated.
+We have provided a file called glusterfs-dynamic-norep.yml that is a no replication volume type so it just distributes the blocks allocated indicated by the **volumetype: none**.

 ```yaml
 apiVersion: v1